Above: Cologne at dusk, 26 May 2016 (6D1).

 The massive winding tower for Shaft 12 at the former coal mine Zeche Zollverein dominates the local landscape in Essen.
 Like the Zollverein, former coal mines throughout the Ruhr river region have been or are undergoing transformation from abandoned industrial sites to urban green- and cultural-spaces.
 Essen’s Zollverein colliery was inscribed in 2001 as UNESCO World Heritage Site.

 Goslar, Rammelsberg Ore Mines

 Based on archaeological digs in the area, mining activity and some form of ore extraction here in the northern reaches of the Harz mountains in central Germany occurred up to 3000 years ago.
 At Rammelsberg mountain (635 metres / 2083 feet), mining for ore had gone uninterrupted for about 1000 years until the mine’s final closure in 1988.
 With an age between 360 and 420 million years old (Devonian period), the rock yielded rich deposits of minerals including copper, gold, silver, lead, and zinc.
-For the economic and cultural contributions to the region, land, and continent over centuries and intact remnants to all phases of mining operations, the Rammelsberg mine was inscribed as UNESCO World Heritage Site in 1992.
+For economic and cultural contributions to the region, land, and continent over centuries and intact remnants to all phases of mining operations, the Rammelsberg mine was inscribed in 1992 as UNESCO World Heritage Site.

 Hamburg Kontorhausviertel, Speicherstadt